 Post-Traumatic Stress Disorder (PTSD) and Addiction

-PTSD increases the risk of substance addiction because people often try to manage PTSD symptoms by using addictive substances with a number of different intentions, such as the following:
+PTSD increases the risk of developing addiction or substance use disorders because people often try to manage PTSD symptoms by using addictive substances with a number of different intentions, such as the following:

 - To reduce the intensity of re-experiences of the trauma such as flashbacks and nightmares, and of reactions to reminders of the trauma;

 - To improve their mood and to have more positive thoughts and feelings;

 - To be more calm and less excitable or reactive;

 - To feel more sociable or socially competent.